 A short sale is not the big red flag it used to be, though.
 It's not like a scarlet letter hanging around your neck.
-Nowadays, short sales are so commonplace that almost everybody knows somebody who has done a short sale.
-They are not a horrible thing like a foreclosure.
+Nowadays, short sales are so commonplace that almost everybody knows somebody who has done one.
+They don't have the same stigma as a foreclosure.
 Doing a short sale means taking responsibility, and most people who rent homes prefer to rent to responsible tenants.

 Reasons to Occupy Your Home During a Short Sale

 Just because you are short selling doesn't mean you are not responsible for your home.
 You are responsible for your home all the way to the day it closes.
-That means if some thuglette breaks in to rip out the copper plumbing and floods the place, that loss is your loss.
+That means if someone breaks in to rip out the copper plumbing and floods the place, that loss is your loss.
 Moreover, bear in mind that many homes are not insured after 30 days of vacancy.
 Check your homeowners insurance policy.
 Purchasing vacant home insurance is expensive.

 There is only so much a short sale agent can do to shoot a photograph of an empty bedroom.
 A corner with a window is the most unappealing shot.
 Your home will sell faster and attract more committed buyers if you do not move out.